 - 1. With the exception of National Championships, Masters and Women of 2nd year junior age or over may be allowed to take part in Youth (16) races but will not be subject to the maximum gear limit for the grade with which they race. - 2.
 All prize winners and other riders designated must present their bicycles for a gear check at the facilities provided by the organiser immediately following the race or at any other location so designated. - 3.
 The gear measured will be the highest obtainable on the machine. - 4.
 Failure to appear or the bike being over geared for the age category, will lead to a penalty being applied which will normally be disqualification (in a road race) or relegation (in a stage race). - 5.
 In any dispute relative to rule T4.A3.4 above, the Chief Commissaries decision is final. - 6.
-With written permission of the appropriate CI High Performance Representative or CI Sports and Operations Director, youth development squad riders and Junior development squad riders, who have not upgraded under rule T3.3.A, may be allowed to compete in higher classification events.
-This written permission must be presented to the race Commissaire prior to the start of the event if requested - this permission will only be for listed events and as preparation for future International Events.
-These riders will still be subject to their appropriate gear restriction. (either CI or Future International Event Limit)
+With written permission of the appropriate CI High Performance Representative or CI Technical Consultant, youth development squad riders and Junior development squad riders, who have not upgraded under rule T3.3.A, may be allowed to compete in higher classification events.
+This written permission must be presented to the race Commissaire prior to the start of the event if requested.
+These riders will still be subject to their appropriate gear restriction.

 - 7. The C.I.
 Code of Conduct and Safeguarding Procedures for Young and Vulnerable Adults must be rigorously adhered to. - 8.
-In all road races restricted to Youth and Junior riders, provision must be made to ensure that a vehicle is available in order to transfer any rider unable to continue in the race for whatever reason, to the finish line.
-In open races that Junior riders enter they are responsible for making sure they have a safe means of transfer back to the start/finish area should they be unable to continue in the race for whatever reason.
-Person driving such vehicles should be covered by Cycling Ireland Safeguarding Regulations. - 9.
-It is strictly forbidden for a Youth rider to remove both hands from the handlebars from 200 meters before until 100 metres after the line at the conclusion of the race.
-Failure to adhere to this will result in a penalty as described hereunder.
+In all road races open to Youth and Junior riders, provision must be made to ensure that a vehicle is available in order to transfer any rider unable to continue in the race for whatever reason, to the finish line. - 9.
+It is strictly forbidden for a Youth rider to remove both hands from the handlebars from 200 meters before until 100 meters after the finish line at the conclusion of the race.
+Failure to adhere to this will result in disqualification.
+However, if the winner is completely alone at the finish, they may remove one hand to acknowledge their win.